-- 54. In addition to the information provided following ESRS E2-1 to 6, the undertaking shall disclose its policies, targets, actions, metrics and financial effects related to closure of assets. - 55.
-When disclosing information provided following ESRS E2-1, the undertaking shall indicate if it has a policy addressing the adoption of closure plans for operational sites addressing decommission, rehabilitation or restoration and monitoring of sites. - The undertaking shall disclose its pollution-related closure actions and resources, including whether a closure plan exists or is foreseen for each of its operational sites that have already reached the end of its operational life.
-If this is not the case, the undertaking shall disclose the list of sites for which there is no existing or foreseen site rehabilitation plan. - 57.
-The undertaking shall disclose information about how it manages its responsibilities related to closure and post-closure of operational sites. - 58.
-The undertaking shall disclose the material financial liabilities it expects to incur for closure and rehabilitation, per operational site, including [environmental and social] post-closure monitoring and aftercare for mine sites, in particular: - (a) amount recognized in the financial statements; - (b) undiscounted monetary value of a) split by relevant time bucket; - (c) discount rate used to calculate a);

-- (d) potential additional liabilities that do not meet the recognition criteria at the reporting date; and - (e) whether the operational site has been sold to a third party.
+- 52.54.
+In addition to the information provided following ESRS E2-1 to 6, the undertaking shall disclose its policies, targets, actions, metrics and financial effects related to closure of assets - When disclosing information provided following ESRS E2-1, the undertaking shall indicate if it has a policy addressing the systematic adoption of closure plans for operational sites addressing decommission, rehabilitation or restoration and monitoring of sites. - 54.
+The undertaking shall disclose its pollution-related closure actions and resources, including: - 55.56. # whether a closure plan exists or is foreseen for each of its operational sites that have already reached the end of its operational life.
+If this is not the case, the undertaking shall disclose the list of sites for which there is no existing or foreseen site rehabilitation plan. - (a) the undertaking shall disclose for which sites it has on-going closure activities and resources related to pollution. - 56.57.
+The undertaking shall disclose information about how it manages its responsibilities related to closure and post-closure of operational sites. - 67.58.
+The undertaking shall disclose the material financial liabilities it expects to incur for closure and rehabilitation, per operational site, including [environmental and social] post-closure monitoring and aftercare for mine sites, in particular: - (a) amount recognized in the financial statements; - (b) undiscounted monetary value of a) split by relevant time bucket; - (c) discount rate used to calculate a); - (d) potential additional liabilities that do not meet the recognition criteria at the reporting date; and - (e) whether the operational site has been sold to a third party.